USS Dwight D. Eisenhower: Eventual replacement

-Dwight D. Eisenhower is scheduled to be eventually replaced around 2029 by the new USS Enterprise (CVN-80), a Gerald R. Ford-class carrier, that as of fall 2018, is in the steel cutting and fabrication stages of construction.
+Dwight D. Eisenhower is scheduled to be replaced around 2029 by the new USS Enterprise (CVN-80), a Gerald R. Ford-class carrier, that as of fall 2018, is in the steel cutting and fabrication stages of construction.
 The exact date of the ship's inactivation and decommissioning will likely depend on many factors, including Defense Department funding considerations.

+As of 2023, the Navy is considering extending the service life of Dwight D. Eisenhower.

 Awards

 Dwight D. Eisenhower has earned a number of awards, including the Battle "E" in 1979, 1980, 1981, 1985, 1990, 1998, 1999, 2006, 2012 and 2022 as the most battle efficient carrier in the Atlantic Fleet.
 In 1999, she won the Marjorie Sterrett Battleship Fund Award for the Atlantic Fleet.

+Ike and her crew have been awarded: